What You Need to Know Before Traveling to the Philippines (Travel)

 credits to Wikipedia

 Luzon is where the capital of the Philippines, Manila, is situated.
-It is also the most populated group of islands and where most international airports reside.
-The Visayas is the smallest group on the island but it boasts a lot of beautiful tourist spots.
-Mindanao, on the other hand, is a group of islands with a very rich culture where most ethnic minorities live here.
-However, some parts of Mindanao are not safe for tourists and even for the Filipinos themselves because of kidnapping and terrorism.
+It is also the most populated group of islands and home to most international airports.
+The Visayas is the smallest island group but boasts many beautiful tourist spots.
+Mindanao, on the other hand, is a region rich in culture, where most ethnic minorities reside.
+However, some parts of Mindanao are considered unsafe for tourists and even for Filipinos due to incidents of kidnapping and terrorism.

 Getting to Know Filipinos

 The people of the Philippines are called “Filipino” for males and “Filipina” for females.
-The slang term for these is “pinoy” for male and “pinay” for female.
+The slang terms for these are “Pinoy” for males and “Pinay” for females.

 Hang out with friends at this hotel in Ortigas

 Filipinos are known to be hospitable.
-They are friendly to foreigners although precautions must be considered since some Pinoys could be deceitful most especially in the city – Metro Manila.
-Some deceitfulness can also happen to tourist spot places except to one place – Coron.
-Coron that is being taken care of Tagbanua tribe has centralized tourism aiming to preserve the natural beauty of Coron.
+They are friendly to foreigners, although precautions must be considered since some Pinoys can be deceitful, especially in the city — Metro Manila.
+Deceitfulness can also occur in tourist spots, except in one place — Coron.
+Coron, which is being taken care of by the Tagbanua tribe, has centralized tourism aimed at preserving the natural beauty of the area.

 Have a vacation with your friends in Coron tourist spots

-The Philippines has 120 to 175 languages but 8 of these are most commonly used such as Bicolano, Kapampangan, Pangasinense, Waray, Cebuano, Hiligaynon, Ilocano and Tagalog.
-The Philippines official language is Tagalog and English.
-If you would visit most of the tourist spots, the locals can understand and speak English.
-The language barrier is not a problem should you worry if you are a foreigner that can speak English, too.
-For every 100 Filipinos, 94 are basic literate.
+The Philippines has 120 to 175 languages, but eight of these are most commonly used: Bicolano, Kapampangan, Pangasinense, Waray, Cebuano, Hiligaynon, Ilocano, and Tagalog.
+The official languages of the Philippines are Tagalog and English.
+If you visit most tourist spots, the locals can understand and speak English, so the language barrier shouldn’t be a concern if you’re a foreigner who speaks English.

-It’s unavoidable not to buy anything while traveling.
-To know how much is the Philippine Pesos in your currency, you can convert it here.
+It’s hard to resist buying something while traveling.
+To know how much the Philippine Peso is in your currency, you can convert it here.

 Currency Converter by OANDA

-Despite this, it was recently found out in 2019 that the Philippines is in 79th place for Programme for International Student Assessment (PISA).
-PISA is an organization responsible for benchmarking the effectiveness of the curriculum or programs of the countries based on the performance of 15-year old students.
+Despite this, it was recently discovered in 2019 that the Philippines ranked 79th in the Programme for International Student Assessment (PISA).
+PISA is an organization responsible for benchmarking the effectiveness of a country’s curriculum or educational programs based on the performance of 15-year-old students.

 Filipino students are more exposed to narrative content than informational content.
-Informational content includes an understanding argumentative essay, graphs, data, news article analysis, and etc. The Department of Education is planning to address this alarming study to improve the competency of students.
+Informational content includes understanding argumentative essays, graphs, data, and news article analysis, among others.
+The Department of Education is planning to address this concerning study to improve students’ competency.

 Philippines Known For

-Except for the fact that Philippines is known because of Boracay, Chocolate Hills, and the Underground River, here are the other things that you can only find or experience in the Philippines:
+Aside from being famous for Boracay, the Chocolate Hills, and the Underground River, here are other unique things you can only find or experience in the Philippines:

 Jeepney

-Jeepney is cheap public transportation in the Philippines inspired by the US military back in World War II.
-Fast forward today, jeepneys have colorful exteriors and longer bodies to accommodate more passengers.
+The jeepney is an affordable mode of public transportation in the Philippines, inspired by US military vehicles from World War II.
+Today, jeepneys are known for their colorful exteriors and extended bodies designed to accommodate more passengers.

 US military riding a jeep during World War II